zenparsing/chromium-futures/README.md

 Non-goals include:

-* Introducing new threading primatives.
-The last thing an application-level Chromium engineer needs is another way to do multithreading.
+* Introducing new threading primatives or APIs.
 * Providing a fully generic library for utilizing C++ coroutines.
 Coroutines are a powerful language-level tool that can be used to express many different semantics and solve many different problems.
 The solution should be focused on solving the callback-oriented programming